Backblaze/b2-sdk-python/README.md

 unit tests, run integration tests etc.

-The integration tests need a file in your home directory called `.b2_auth` that contains two lines with nothing on them but your application Key ID and application key:
+The integration tests need a file in your home directory called `.b2_auth` that contains two lines with nothing on them but your application key ID and application key:

      applicationKeyId
      applicationKey